sagarbaver/Clean-Code-Notes/README.md

 <h1>Chapter 5 -  Formatting</h1>
 </a>

 Code formatting is important.
 It is too important to ignore and it is too important to treat religiously.
 Code formatting is about communication, and communication is the professional developer’s first order of business.
+Getting your code to communicate is more important than getting your code to work.

+Keep your file sizes small irrespective of the project size.
+Average file size should be around 100 lines and should never exceed 500.
+Use test-driven development as a way to keep the size in check.

 ### Vertical Formatting
+Use a blank line in the following cases:
+* Between methods
+* Between methods and variables
+* Between more than one kind of variables (e.g., public constants and private variables).
+* Between variables and if/while/for loops.

+Things that are related to each other should be vertically close to each other and vice-versa.

 #### Vertical Openness Between Concepts